nngrey/Epicodus_Expense_Tracker3/README.md

 Create an app for organizing your expenses.
 Here are some user stories for you - build one at a time before moving to the next one:

 *As a user, I want to enter an expense, so I can keep track of where I'm spending my money.
 I should be able to provide a description (for example, "Burgers"), an amount ($7.56), and the date I made the purchase.
+(COMPLETE)

 *As a user, I want to choose a single category for each expense, so I can label out where I'm spending my money.
+(COMPLETE)

 *As a user, I want to show what percentage of my money I spent in each category, so I can know where I'm wasting all of my money.
 *As a user, I want to choose multiple categories for each expense, because life is not so simple.
 *As a user, I want to label what company I made each purchase from, so that I can see which companies are profiting from my poor budgeting.